aelias-eu/open-pool-control-module/docs/salinator_reverse_engineering.md

 ## Data identification
 I have used Arduino nano to send test commands via I2C because of the 5V level compatibility.
 With Voltage level shifter, you could use the ESP...

-Arduino code to test the LED outputs:
+Arduino code to test the LED outputs and keyboard in:
 ```c++
 /*
  Send data to the display and LEDS of the TM1650 based LED/Keyboard board from Intex Chlorinator